a115/iCODES/README.md

+# iCODES: LLM-powered Git archeology
-# Intelligent Commit Ontology Distiller and Enhanced Search (iCODES)
+## a.k.a.
+Intelligent Commit Ontology Distiller and Enhanced Search

 iCODES is an innovative tool that leverages LLM techniques to analyse and index Git commit histories in context.
 By intelligently summarizing commit intents and enabling powerful semantic search, iCODES empowers developers to understand and navigate codebases more efficiently.